nus-cs2030s/2324-s2/docs/29-nested-classes.md

 # Unit 29: Nested Class

+!!! abstract "Learning Objectives"

     After this unit, students should:

     - understand the need for nested class
     - understand the behavior of the different kinds of nested class
     - be able to write nested classes

 So far, we have defined a class only at the "top-level" of our program.
 Java allows us to define a class within another class, or within a method.